Admissions

 For certain kinds of thesis or dissertation research, a student may require competence in a language other than their own.
 In that case, a requirement for language training will be incorporated into the student's program.

-Optional: students who do not have a prior degree from a Canadian university may take the GRE (Graduate Record Examination); results must be from the past 24 months.
+Optional: Applicants without a prior degree from a Canadian university may choose to take the GRE (Graduate Record Examination); the results must be from the last 24 months.
 Scores should be sent to UBC using the institution code 0965.

 Application Procedures